-The impact on gas production from total gas in place (GIP), which is the product of gas content, seam thickness, coal density (ρ =1.34) and area drilled, for each of the 34 drill patterns, was also considered.
-Figure 12(A) highlights a strong relationship between total gas production and total GIP for each of the 34 drill sites.
-It has found that an average 32% of the total GIP was removed from the coal through gas drainage.
+Consideration was also given to the impact on gas production of total gas in place (GIP), which is the product of gas content, seam thickness, coal density (p=1.34) and area drilled, for each of the 34 drill patterns analysed within the mining area.
+Figure 12(A) shows the strong relationship that exists between total gas production and total GIP for each of the 34 drill sites.
+From the data shown it has been determined that on average 32% of the total GIP was removed from the coal through gas drainage.
 Figure 12(B) shows the distribution of gas production relative to GIP within each of the four cut-through zones.
-The positive relationship between total production and GIP was maintained in each zone along with evidence of the consistent decrease in total gas production with distance into the panels.
+The positive relationship between total production and GIP is maintained in each zone along with evidence of the consistent decrease in total gas production with distance into the panels.
 Figure 12(C) shows the relationship between total production and GIP, grouped on the basis of gas composition.
-From the data presented, not only can it be seen that gas production increases in response to increasing GIP, the more productive CH4 rich zones have greater total GIP than the CO2 rich zones.
+From the data presented, not only can it be seen that gas production increases in response to increasing GIP, within this mining area the more productive CH4 rich zones have much greater total GIP than the CO2 rich zones.